Bugswriter/website/content/blog/first-blog.md

 -   It can be anything so this list is stupid

-## In the end {#in-the-end}
+## In the end

 I will try very hard to write regularly.
-So please subscribe to [RSS feed](https://bugswriter.com/blog/index.xml) for regular updates and make sure to [give feedbacks](https://bugswriter.com/contact/).
+So please subscribe to [Atom feed](https://bugswriter.com/atom.xml) for regular updates and make sure to [give feedbacks](https://bugswriter.com/contact/).